glennhenry/Encore/README.md

 ## Setup

-To run the server, ensure MongoDB is running on (default `mongodb://localhost:27017`).
+To run the server, ensure MongoDB is running on `mongodb://localhost:27017`.
 Then, run the following command:

 ```bash
 .\gradlew run